 The first set of safeguards detailed here tracks the Massachusetts Data Security Regulation and other similar state laws, including Oregon's statute.
 The second set tracks those listed in the FTC's GLBA Safeguards Rule (for more information, see Practice Note, GLBA: The Financial Privacy and Safeguards Rules).

-Organizations that are subject to HIPAA should update the administrative, technical, and physical safeguards accordingly (see Practice update the administrative, technical, and physical safeguards accordingly (see Practice Notes, HIPAA Security Rule: Overview and Administrative Safeguards and HIPAA Security Rule: Physical Safeguards, Technical Safeguards, and Other Issues).
-The updated COPPA rules do not specify particular safeguards.
+Organizations that are subject to HIPAA should update the administrative, technical, and physical safeguards accordingly (see Practice Notes, HIPAA Security Rule: Overview and Administrative Safeguards and HIPAA Security Rule: Physical Safeguards, Technical Safeguards, and Other Issues).
+The updated COPPA Rule does not specify particular safeguards.